smarts-uz/js-next-firebase-fcm/README.md

 ### Service Worker

-The service worker is configured to:
+The service worker is configured to handle background notifications using Firebase Cloud Messaging.
+It performs the following tasks:

-- Cache essential assets for offline use
-- Provide a network-first strategy with cache fallback
+- **Firebase Initialization**: Initializes the Firebase app with the required configuration.
+- **Messaging Instance**: Retrieves an instance of Firebase Messaging to manage background notifications.
-- Handle push notifications
+- **Push Event Listener**: Handles incoming push notifications (currently commented out for testing purposes).
-- Implement background sync

-You can customize the caching strategy in `public/sw.js`.

-### Web App Manifest

-The `public/manifest.json` file contains the PWA configuration including:

-- App name and description
-- Icons for different sizes
-- Theme colors
-- Display mode
-- Shortcuts for quick access
-- Protocol handlers
-- File handlers
+- **Notification Click Event Listener**: Manages user interactions with notifications (currently commented out for testing purposes).

+To customize the service worker's behavior, modify the [firebase-messaging-sw.js](firebase-messaging-sw.js) file located in the `public` directory.

 ## 🚀 Usage